Combustible Celluloid

 Many consider Tarzan and His Mate (1934) to be the best Tarzan film ever made, and I'm in complete agreement.
 Officially credited to legendary set designer Cedric Gibbons, the film was unofficially co-directed by Jack Conway and James C. McKay, and yet it still has a cohesive style, a bit looser, more playful and more exciting than the first film.
 Neil Hamilton reprises his role as Jane's jilted suitor, who ventures back into the jungle in search of elephant ivory.
 Made before the Hays Office began cracking down on "offensive" material, this film features O'Sullivan in her skimpiest outfit yet, as well as a few nude and semi-nude scenes.
 (A nude swimming scene that featured a body double was cut out of the 1934 release but restored in the 1980s.)
 More of the Trader Horn footage can be seen, and footage of Tarzan wrestling an alligator was re-used for later films.

-Tarzan Escapes (1936) was designed as a severe horror tale about hunters tricking Jane to leave the jungle.
-Although Tarzan locks himself in a cage and escapes just in time to save the day, the film was deemed too scary.
+Tarzan Escapes (1936) was designed as a severe horror tale about hunters tricking Jane to leave the jungle, as well as planning to capture Tarzan and put him on display like a zoo animal.
+Although Tarzan escapes his cage just in time to save the day, the film was deemed too scary.
 So the studio re-shot most of it and the original footage has yet to be found.
 It's still a very good Tarzan film, with some of the original elements still in place.
 But with Jane's full-length jungle outfit, the elaborate treehouse and more slapstick footage involving Tarzan's pet chimp Cheeta, it began to get a bit cheesy.

 The remaining three films -- Tarzan Finds a Son!
 (1939), Tarzan's Secret Treasure (1941) and Tarzan's New York Adventure (1942) -- grow increasingly silly, and include the introduction of Tarzan and Jane's son.
 Since they weren't married, the Hays Office wouldn't let them have a son of their own, so the filmmakers had a plane crash in the jungle with a baby aboard.